Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 ~~~
 {: .bash}

-Since we wanted to *download* the file rather than just view it, we used  ``curl`` with the -O flag, which simultaneously tells ``curl`` to
-download the page instead of showing it to us **and** specifies that it should save the
-file using the same name it had on the server: species_EnsemblBacteria.txt
+The `-O` flag tells `curl` to save the file, using the same name, rather than just showing it to us.

-It's important to note that ``curl``  downloads to the computer that the
+It's important to note that `curl`  downloads to the *computer that the
-command line belongs to.
+command line belongs to*.
 So, if you are logged into AWS on the command line and execute
-the ``curl`` command above in the AWS terminal, the file will be downloaded to your AWS
+the `curl` command above in the AWS terminal, the file will be downloaded to your AWS
 machine, not your local one.

 ### Moving files between your laptop and your instance